nodejs/node/doc/api/n-api.md

 This API is used to retrieve the underlying data buffer of a `node::Buffer` and it's length.

-Warning: Use caution while using this API since the underlying data buffer's lifetime is not guaranteed if it's managed by the VM.
+*Warning*: Use caution while using this API since the underlying data buffer's lifetime is not guaranteed if it's managed by the VM.

 #### *napi_get_prototype*